Vieraaaas/Vieraaaas/README.md

 I am currently in training to become a front-end web developer.

-When I'm not currently coding, I'm probably at a punk rock show :relaxed:
+When I'm not coding, I'm probably at a punk rock show :relaxed: